Cysharp/MagicOnion/README.md

 SSL/TLS
 ---
-As [official gRPC doc](https://grpc.io/docs/guides/auth/) notes, gRPC supports SSL/TLS and MagicOnion also support SSL/TLS.
+As [official gRPC doc](https://grpc.io/docs/guides/auth/) notes gRPC supports SSL/TLS, and MagicOnion also support SSL/TLS.

 > gRPC has SSL/TLS integration and promotes the use of SSL/TLS to authenticate the server, and to encrypt all the data exchanged between the client and the server.
 Optional mechanisms are available for clients to provide certificates for mutual authentication